FarmogoApp/datascience/README.md

 #### some notes
 The file format is .data
 This Dataset has five features which are Petal Length, Petal Width, Sepal Length, Sepal Width and Species Type.
+The work has done to try to view some error and clean if any exists.

 ## How to create another project
 - Install cookiecutter: ```pip install cookiecutter```